LearnPress vs LearnDash: Which is The Best LMS for WordPress Users?

 In this article, we're going to be looking at LearnPress vs LearnDash, to see which one of these popular LMS plugins comes out on top.

 When it comes to plugins for WordPress, there's plenty of choices out there.
 This is great news when you're looking for a plugin to do a certain job, but it can make it hard to decide which one is best suited to you and your needs.

 Both LearnPress and LearnDash offer learning management system capabilities and have good reputations for doing so.
 The question that many people are left wondering is, which is the best for WordPress users?

 For those that aren't quite sure what an LMS plugin is; it is a tool that helps convert your WordPress website into an eLearning platform.
-In the past, adapting a WordPress website in this way would have taken a great deal of coding (but it doesn't hurt to know how to edit code in WordPress).
+In the past, adapting a WordPress site for online learning would have taken a great deal of coding (but it doesn't hurt to know how to edit code in WordPress).
 An LMS plugin works by creating, managing, and selling online courses directly from your website – and without the need for any coding knowledge.

-Although there are a number of plugins that can make this happen (LearnDash alternatives if you will), the two most popular are LearnPress and LearnDash.
-We're going to take an in-depth look at each of them, the features they each offer, to help you decide which WordPress LMS plugin is best for you and your online business.Try LearnDash Right Here
+Although there are a number of LMS plugin options that can make this happen (LearnDash alternatives if you will), the two most popular are LearnPress and LearnDash.
+We're going to take an in-depth look at each and the features they offer to help you decide which of these two best WordPress LMS plugins is right for you and your online business.Try LearnDash Right Here

 - LearnPress vs. LearnDash – Which is Better Overall?